bootlin/training-materials/slides/sysdev-software-stacks/sysdev-software-stacks.typ

-    - Toolkit used as the base for the GNOME desktop environment, the most popular desktop environment for Linux desktop distributions, but loosing traction in embedded projects.
+    - Toolkit used as the base for the GNOME desktop environment, the most popular desktop environment for Linux desktop distributions, but losing traction in embedded projects.

     - Composed of _glib_ (core library), _pango_ (text handling),
       _cairo_ (vector graphics), _gtk_ (widget library)